PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-clientsteering.md

 |5|Disassociated because AP is unable to handle all currently associated stations.|
 |...|...|

-After the deassociation of the client, the previous mechanism can be used to guide the client to the right AP.
+After the de-association of the client, the previous mechanism can be used to guide the client to the right AP.

 ##### Other Handover Techniques: Channel Switch Announcement
 There are techniques to force a client to another AP by sending a channel switch announcement to the client without actually switching the channel.
 For example there are two APs: On at 2.4 GHz and another at 5 GHz.
 Both run with the same BSSID.
 Now the 2.4 GHz AP would send some channel switch announcement to the client that it now switches to the 5 GHz frequency.
 However, the interface won't switch the frequency but the client will switch to the new interface which has the same BSSID.
 This is some kind of seamless handover.